-A bizarre subset of this that you connect but then never get any actual data, because the data source is not every sending any data to RTK2go.
-We often see this occurring with certain mis-configured PUSH_in connections.
+A bizarre subset of this that you are connected but then never get any actual data, because the data source itself is not ever sending any data to RTK2go.
+We see this occurring with certain mis-configured PUSH_in connections.
 Base Stations that never send in any data (or that stop sending data) are dropped after a period of time, (and a connection often resolves the issue), but this effect can occur in that window.

-Hint: The NTRIP Client code which is based on the RTKLIB source code will attempt to reconnect after ~10 seconds of data starvation as its default behavior.
+Hint: Any NTRIP Client code which is based on the RTKLIB source code will attempt to reconnect after ~10 seconds of data starvation as its default behavior.

-In the RTK2go Caster you do not need a user ID or any password (just leave those fields blank on the rover device).
+In the RTK2go Caster you do not need a user ID or any password (just leave those fields blank on the rover device) to obtain data.
 If you send in such data, it is just be ignored.

-There is a section of the SNIP knowledge base on managing user accounts has some articles on debugging NTRIP Client connections with commonly occurring error that may be of value to you in resolving this.
-If you are having issues, please send us an email [support [at] use-snip.com] and we will create a support ticket.
+There is a section of the SNIP knowledge base on managing user accounts has some articles on debugging NTRIP Client connections with commonly occurring error that may be of value to you in resolving any connection issues.
+If you are having problems, please send us an email [support [at] use-snip.com] and we will create a support ticket.

 NTRIP Caster networks are independent of each other.
 And while the world-wide community shares a lot of common data, it is also incorrect to presume that any Caster has immediate access to the data streams from another Caster.
 Said another way; In NTRIP there is no concept of an inter library loan system that will locate a mountPt on another Caster for you.